webuild-consortium/wp4-trust-group/task2-trust-framework/authentication-authorization-policy-framework.md

 ## Conclusion

-This framework provides a comprehensive approach to authentication vs authorization, policy principles in authorization, and use cases for credential issuers, wallet solutions, and relying parties using federative trust marks.
+This framework provides a comprehensive approach to authentication vs authorization, policy principles in authorization, and use cases for Credential Issuers, Wallet solutions, and Relying Parties using federative trust marks.
 The key benefits include:

 1. **Clear Distinction**: Clear separation between authentication and authorization
 2. **Policy Flexibility**: Support for both additive and subtractive authorization approaches